alemart/surgescript/docs/reference/math.md

 ----------

 * `pi`: number.
 An approximation of pi (3.1415926535...)
+* `deg2rad`: number.
+A multiplier used to convert degrees to radians: equivalent to pi / 180.
+* `rad2deg`: number.
+A multiplier used to convert radians to degrees: equivalent to 180 / pi.
 * `epsilon`: number.
 The difference between 1 and the smallest floating point number that is greater than 1.
 * `infinity`: number.
 A floating point number representing positive infinity.
-* `deg2rad`: number.
-A multiplier used to convert degrees to radians: equivalent to pi / 180.
-* `rad2deg`: number.
-A multiplier used to convert radians to degrees: equivalent to 180 / pi.
+* `NaN`: number.
+A floating point value which is "Not-a-Number".

 Functions
 ---------